-- Provide insights on the following: - Risk management processes are performing as intended; - Risk measures reported are continuously reviewed by risk owners for effectiveness; and - Established risk policies and procedures are being complied with; - Monitor compliance with the provisions and requirements of this Manual and the rules and regulations of regulatory agencies; - Appear before the Securities and Exchange Commission ("Commission") upon summons on similar matters that need to be clarified by the same; - Determine violation/s of the Manual and recommend penalty/ies for violation/s thereof for review and approval of the Board, as well as the adoption of measures to prevent a repetition of the violation/s; and - Identify, monitor and control compliance risks. - 2.1.3.
-The appointment of the CRCO shall be immediately disclosed to the Commission on SEC Form 17-C. All correspondences relative to his functions as such shall be addressed to the CRCO.
+- Ensure the integrity and accuracy of all documentary submissions to regulators; - Appear before the Securities and Exchange Commission ("Commission") upon summons on similar matters that need to be clarified by the same; - Collaborate with other departments to properly address compliance issues, which may be subject to investigation; - Determine violation/s of the Manual and recommend penalty/ies for violation/s thereof for review and approval of the Board, as well as the adoption of measures to prevent a repetition of the violation/s; - Identify, monitor and control compliance risks; and - Perform such other duties and responsibilities as may be provided by the Commission. - 2.1.3.
+The appointment of the Compliance Officer shall be immediately disclosed to the Commission on SEC Form 17-C. All correspondences relative to his functions as such shall be addressed to the Compliance Officer.